-01.02 To verify the updated final safety analysis report (UFSAR) includes any “newly identified” systems, structures, and components (SSCs) that should have been within the scope of the license renewal program and subject to an aging management review or TLAA evaluation, pursuant to Title 10 of the Code of Federal Regulations (10 CFR) 54.37(b).
+01.02 To verify the updated final safety analysis report (UFSAR) includes any “newly identified” systems, structures, and components (SSCs) that should have been within the scope of the license renewal (LR) or subsequent license renewal (SLR) program and subject to an aging management review or TLAA evaluation, pursuant to Title 10 of the Code of Federal Regulations (10 CFR) 54.37(b).

-01.03 To verify the description of the AMPs and related activities covered in § 01.01 are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.
+01.03 To verify the description of the AMPs and related activities covered in § 01.01 of this document are, or will be, contained in the UFSAR and that the description of the programs is consistent with the programs implemented by the licensee.

-01.04 To verify the licensee submitted a license amendment request to the U.S. Nuclear Regulatory Commission (NRC) in accordance with 10 CFR 50.90 for changes to a license condition for ; managed changes to the UFSAR supplement in accordance with 10 CFR 50.59; and managed changes to regulatory commitments in accordance with Nuclear Energy Institute (NEI) 99-04, “Guidelines for Managing NRC Commitment Changes” as endorsed by regulatory issue summary (RIS) 2000-017.
+01.04 To verify the licensee submitted a license amendment request to the U.S. Nuclear Regulatory Commission (NRC) in accordance with 10 CFR 50.90 for changes to a license condition for LR or SLR; managed changes to the UFSAR supplement in accordance with 10 CFR 50.59; and managed changes to regulatory commitments in accordance with Nuclear Energy Institute (NEI) 99-04, “Guidelines for Managing NRC Commitment Changes” as endorsed by regulatory issue summary (RIS) 2000-017.

+01.05 To verify that AMPs are enhanced, or new AMPs are developed, as appropriate, in light of plant-specific and industry operating experience (OE), in accordance with the UFSAR description on the use of OE (as applicable)

+01.06 To confirm that licensees are complying with NRC regulations regarding corrective action programs (CAPs) in response to age-related degradation.

 71003-02 INSPECTION REQUIREMENTS

+Inspection Phases I, II, III, and IV refer to LR inspections and pertain to the initial period of extended operation (PEO), from 40 years to typically 60 years.
+Phases V and VI refer to SLR inspections and pertain to the subsequent PEO, from 60 years to typically 80 years.

 02.01 General Inspection Requirements for Phase I, II, and III

-erify, on a sampling basis, that the licensee adequately completed the actions necessary to comply with the license conditions and commitments for , and adequately implemented the AMPs and TLAAs as described in the safety evaluation (SE) or .
+Verify, on a sampling basis, that the licensee adequately completed the actions necessary to comply with the license conditions and commitments for LR, and adequately implemented the AMPs and TLAAs as described in the safety evaluation (SE) or safety evaluation report [hereinafter collectively identified as SE] for LR.